Goldsborough, Lythe

 Goldsborough is a small hamlet in the civil parish of Lythe, North Yorkshire, England within the North York Moors National Park.
 It is situated a few miles west of Whitby.

+From 1974 to 2023 it was part of the Borough of Scarborough, it is now administered by the unitary North Yorkshire Council.

 It was the site of a Roman signal station.

+Geography

+Located at a longitudinal 54° 31' 14' North and at a latitude of 0° 41' 28' West, the hamlet is in proximity to natural landmarks, like the Goldsborough Cliffs.
+These cliffs, located immediately to the east of the village, are accessible at low tide from Runswick Bay or Kettleness.